 Psoriasis is a chronic, noncontagious, multisystem, inflammatory disorder that can affect the skin, scalp, nails, and occasionally the joints.
 It is characterized by raised, inflamed, red lesions covered by a silvery white scale.
 It is typically found on the elbows, knees, scalp, and lower back.

 A systematic review of 90 studies confirmed that patients with psoriasis had a higher risk of ischemic heart disease, stroke, and peripheral arterial disease but also a greater prevalence of risk factors for cardiovascular disease, compared with controls.
-Those with more severe psoriasis, such as those requiring oral medications, had even higher risks.
+Those with more severe symptoms, such as those requiring oral medications, had even higher risks.

 Diet and Exercise: A high BMI (25 or higher) is associated with an increased incidence of psoriatic outbreaks, so this is another important reason to eat nutritiously, exercise, and maintain a healthy body weight.
-Alcohol and smoking can also make psoriasis worse, so it is important to reduce or eliminate these, especially during flares.
+Alcohol and smoking can also make the condition worse, so it is important to reduce or eliminate these, especially during flares.

 Stress plays a major role in the occurrence of psoriatic outbreaks, so it is especially important for those with psoriasis to keep stress it in check.
 Meditation, yoga, and acupuncture are all effective stress relievers.